 The look and style of sisterlocks will ultimately depend on the texture of your hair.

 Before I finally took the leap of faith that would turn out to be one of the best decisions I’d made so far ever, I’d done a ton (literally years worth) of research.
 I knew that once I went there, for the hefty price of 600 dollars, there would be no turning back.
 The first and only person I knew with sisterlocks was a girlfriend I had in college, and I loved, loved, loved her locks.
 If you’re considering locks, you can always leave questions in the comments for me to answer.

 Initial Contact: The Consultation

 When I went for my initial consultation for sisterlocks, I’d already decided that it was a done deal.
 I arrived at my consultation with a down payment in hand.
 This is not required, however, $600 was too much for me to pay in one sitting (and I’m not embarrassed to say that) but it is something I definitely knew I wanted—money I was very willing to pay.
 I was extremely excited about this journey.

 I’d requested a mixture of small to medium-sized locks as I’d like this type much better and my hair is considerably thick.
-It took about 12 hours for complete installation.
-At the time of installation my hair was about two (plus) inches long, which brings me to a “just a part of the process” con.
+It took about 12 hours for the complete installation.
+At the time of installation, my hair was about two (plus) inches long, which brings me to a “just a part of the process” con.
 At this length, you can expect that some will come undone, particularly if you keep your hand in your hair as much as I did.
-So, first rule of installation, refrain from running your fingers through your newly crocheted locks (no matter how tempting it may be).
+So, the first rule of installation: refrain from running your fingers through your newly crocheted locks (no matter how tempting it may be).